AFFF Lawsuits | October 2024 Update

 The U.S. District Court for the District of South Carolina is slated to hold a fairness hearing for the $1.18 billion DuPont settlement in the AFFF multidistrict litigation on December 14.
 Alongside a $10.3 billion settlement from 3M, the agreement tentatively concluded the first round of lawsuits addressing the complaints of municipal water suppliers.

-Upon the announcement of the settlement agreements in June 2023, a series of states, cities, and towns objected to the terms and payout figures.
+Upon the announcement of the settlement agreements in June 2023, several states, cities, and towns objected to the terms and payout figures.
 They asserted that the funds were insufficient to cover the costs of remediation campaigns and that the terms of the agreements were too narrow.

 December 4, 2023 - 351 New Lawsuits Added to AFFF MDL, Bringing the Total to Over 6400